- Solicitors For Business

 Kay, 33 years old, Lancaster, £25,000

-JMW has succeeded in helping a woman obtain £25,000 compensation following and inadequate examination whilst in hospital led to a perineal tear for the victim.
+JMW has succeeded in helping a woman obtain £25,000 compensation following an inadequate examination whilst in hospital led to a perineal tear for the victim.

-The midwife attending thought it looked like a third degree tear, but the specialist registrar noted that the anal sphincter was intact and therefore classified it as second degree.
+The midwife attending thought it looked like a third-degree tear, but the specialist registrar noted that the anal sphincter was intact and therefore classified it as a second degree.
 The tear was repaired in the delivery room using local anaesthetic and was extremely painful for Kay.

 Two week later Kay was re-admitted to hospital because of a postpartum haemorrhage.
 She was taken to theatre where retained products were removed and the vagina and perineum examined under general anaesthetic.
 The third degree tear appeared to be breaking down.

 Four months after the birth of her baby, Kay was seen by a consultant and it was noted that the anus and the vaginal introitus were very close together, with little or no perineal body.
 She had not resumed sexual intercourse and complained of faecal urgency and loss of sensation.

 Kay was referred to a colo-rectal surgeon, whose opinion was that it "really must have been a third/fourth degree tear".
 The endo-anal scan showed an external anal sphincter defect.
 Kay underwent an anal sphincter repair six months after the initial injury.
 It was noted at the operation that there was a complete separation of the anal sphincter.
 The wound broke down and Kay spent two weeks in hospital having the wound packed twice daily.

 After discharge, the wound continued to require daily packing for a further six months.
 Six months later, further corrective surgery was carried out.
 Kay still suffers from a degree of urgency of defaecation, and has a degree of permanent perineal deformity, but she has no pain or discomfort.